ZUGFeRD/mustangproject/doc/development_documentation.md

 ## Deployment

+The current deployment process uses the Central Portal, not OSSRH/Nexus.
+Follow the [Maven Central publishing guide](maven-central-publishing.md).
+Do not put Central or GPG credentials in this repository.

+## Legacy OSSRH deployment (retired)

+The following information is retained only as historical context.
+Do not copy its OSSRH credentials, endpoints, or GitHub-token instructions into a current release setup.

 A section in Maven's settings.xml is needed, in Linux (and MacOS) that's at ~/.m2/settings.xml

 As „servers“, enter the following